daidanckc/LearnGit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of files.
 Git creates a new branch is very quick.
 Git leads conflicts sometimes mergeing branches.
+On master branch we did ...